naertz/NAE_CIS-175_Week-11_Assessment/README.md

 |-----|----|
 |CIS-175 Java II|5|

-JPA and MySQL console application project which updates a database of linux distributions using JSP pages and Servlets
+JPA and MySQL application project which updates a database of Linux distributions using JSP pages and Servlets